How to decide what policies to enforce in your salon

 It also helps take the guess work out of proceedings and makes it easier to find a solution.
 I found myself in a predicament in my own salon recently.
 One of my clients was repeatedly missing appointments and not calling in advance to cancel.
 I was at a loss as to how to proceed as there was no firm rules or policies in place.
 I checked in with management and they concurred that it was fair to inform the client at the time of their next booking, if they continued to miss appointments that they will only be able to book on the day they called.
 Only IF I had availability I would fit them in.

-So to adjourn my piece today, I just want you to think about what problems/pains you face on a day to day basis in your salons.
+So to adjourn my piece today, I just want you to think about what problems or pains you face on a day to day basis in your salons.

-Is there a way you could overcome these areas by enforcing a set of rules (policies)?
+Is there a way you could overcome these areas by enforcing a set of policies?

 Could you stamp out these symptoms before they become an issue by simply offering some guidelines in your salon?